My Wish List

 In partnership with Service International, we’re providing free dental care five days a week to people living in war-torn Gjakova, Kosovo.

 Working with Love A Child in Fond Parisien, Haiti, we’re helping provide medical care to the men, women and children.
 Hand of Hope provided the funds to complete the facility and pays for all monthly operating costs.
 The facility includes a lab, malnutrition center and pharmacy and provides general testing and exams.

-In November our five day medical/dental clinic was able to treat nearly 4,800 patients, distribute 12,501 prescriptions, and minister salvation to 475 people.
+In November our one week medical/dental clinic was able to treat nearly 4,800 patients, distribute 12,501 prescriptions, and minister salvation to 475 people.

-In October we hosted a five day medical/dental clinic which treated 2,800 people in need of medical attention.
+In October we hosted a one week medical/dental clinic which treated 2,800 people in need of medical attention.
 Over 10,300 prescriptions were given away free of charge and over 330 people came to Christ.

-In September our medical and dental team visited South Africa for a five day clinic.
+In September our medical and dental team visited South Africa for a one week clinic.
 Over 5,100 patients were treated, more than 15,000 free prescriptions were distributed and 2,185 people came to know Christ.

-In August our medical team of volunteers hosted a five day medical/dental clinic which treated over 2,500 patients.
+In August our medical team of volunteers hosted a one week medical/dental clinic which treated over 2,500 patients.
 Patients received a total of over 7,300 prescriptions at no cost and 300 came to believe in the Lord.